shilongdai/vsDiaryWriter/README.md

 To run the application,
   execute: java -jar full-journal-version.jar
 Or: if your operating system's graphical ui supports it, double click the jar file.(when the gui of the application is done)

+This application uses SWT for it's GUI, so please use the appropriate version/release, or modify the pom file according to your operating system.